ceeriil/paystream/README.md

 ## ✨ Features (MVP)

-- ✅ Automate salary payments via **Streamflow**
+- ✅ Automate payments via **Streamflow**
-- ✅ Track and manage worker payments
+- ✅ Track and manage payments
 - ✅ Add and manage employees
 - ✅ Use on TestNet or DevNet (support for USDC only for now)
 - ✅ Secure and transparent transaction history